 “Honest, caring and very sharp.
 Extremely knowledgeable about the in's and out's of every detail.
 Answers every question patiently and professionally.
 Very responsive and makes you feel comfortable when dealing with a difficult situation.
 I highly recommend.
 Thank you!”

 - Nick P.

-5 out of 5 star Google Review
+5 out of 5 stars Google Review

 After a sudden and tragic injury, our client and his family's entire life changed.
-Our team helped them receive a $28.5 Million Dollar Verdict
+Our team helped them receive a $28.5 Million Dollar Verdict.

 Necrotizing enterocolitis (NEC) is a potentially life-threatening disease that affects the intestines of premature babies within their first two weeks after birth.
 It occurs when tissue in one of the intestines becomes inflamed by bacteria.
 This inflammation can destroy the tissue or create a hole in the intestinal wall.
 Some cases of NEC are mild.
 Others are more severe and can pose a risk for serious infection in the bloodstream (sepsis) or even death if not treated immediately.

 Unfortunately, some premature babies who were diagnosed with NEC after consuming Similac or Enfamil formulas have died.
-Others sustained brain injuries, bilateral blindness, intestine removal and other catastrophic injuries.
+Others sustained brain injuries, bilateral blindness, intestine removal, and other catastrophic injuries.

 If you recently fed your baby Enfamil or Similac formula and suspect they may have NEC, look for the following symptoms.

 If you notice any of these symptoms, call your doctor immediately so your child can be examined and receive the medical care they need.
 The health of your developing child is of the utmost importance.